 Try to practice seeing the other person as separate from yourself, with different values, opinions, and experiences.

 You can ask your partner or the person you’ve been gaslighting to point out when you’re doing it and to practice showing empathy, taking responsibility, and learning from the experience.
-Seeing a therapist can also be helpful.
+Seeing a clinician can also be helpful.

 Are You Being Gaslit?